 Look up Ports (L)

-Return Port ®16.
-What are the differences between connected look up and unconnected look up ?_text]Answer :
+16. What are the differences between a connected lookup and unconnected lookup?

-Informatica Interview Questions17.
-How many input parameters can exist in an unconnected lookup ?_text]Answer :
+17. How many input parameters can exist in an unconnected lookup?

-Any number of input parameters can exist.
+Answer: Any number of input parameters can exist.
 For instance, you can provide input parameters like column 1, column 2, column 3, and so on.
-But the return value would only be one.18.
-What is the difference between active and passive transformation ?_text]Answer :
+But the return value would only be one.

 Active Transformation:- An active transformation can perform any of the following actions:

 Change the number of rows that pass through the transformation: For instance, the Filter transformation is active because it removes rows that do not meet the filter condition.